andrewgurung/functional-intro/README.md

 ```

 ### Overloaded Functions
-- A function is called overloaded if its type contains one or more type variables
+- A function is called overloaded if its type contains one or more `type variables`
+- In the following example,
+    - `Int`: Starts with upper case and known as a type
+    - `a`: Starts with lower case and is known as type variable
 ```
 length :: [a] -> Int

+ghci> length [True, False, True]
+3
+ghci> length [1, 2, 3, 4]
+4
 ```
 - Here `a` can be of any type.
 The overloaded function `length` will take any list of String, Integer, Boolean etc and returns an integer

 -----------

 ## Defining Functions